 - Drawbars must be constructed from a suitable material and be of sufficient strength to handle the intended load.

-- Couplings must meet minimum specified requirements for the intended ATM.
+- Couplings must meet the minimum specified requirements for the intended ATM.

-- Coupling should be properly installed, maintained, and adjusted to ensure safe towing.
+- Couplings should be properly installed, maintained, and adjusted to ensure safe towing.

 - An automatic coupler must have a positive locking mechanism.